Only complete application packages will be reviewed for admission.

 We require two academic references for a complete application.
 If you have been absent from studies for five years or more, two professional references will suffice; however only under these circumstances and they must be from direct reports to supervisor and or manager.

 Once you submit your online application, your referees will receive an email notification inviting them to submit their letters of support.

-As part of the University of Calgary's admissions process, all applicants must demonstrate English language proficiency.
+As part of the University of Calgary Admissions Process, all applicants must demonstrate English language proficiency.
 Internationally educated applicants must achieve either:

 Further information on this requirement and alternate testing options can be found here.